How to Become a Physical Therapy Assistant

 Necessary Skills and Qualities

-Individuals aspiring to be physical therapy technicians should show a strong aptitude for science and physical education.
-Maintaining good physical condition is critical to be able to handle long hours of standing and assisting patients.
-PTTs should also have a friendly manner and relaxed attitude and should be comfortable working with people of all ages.
+Those aspiring to be physical therapy assistants should show a strong aptitude for science and physical education.
+Maintaining good physical condition is critical for handling long hours of standing and assisting patients.
+PTAs should also have a friendly manner and relaxed attitude and should be comfortable working with people of all ages.

 Opportunities for Advancement

-Many PTTs continue their studies to obtain a master's or doctorate so as to work as a physical therapist.
-The years of experience obtained as a technician help to fulfill the requirements for licensure.
-Physical therapist technicians can also advance in administrative positions, particularly in larger facilities.
+Many PTAs continue their studies to obtain a master's or doctorate degree so as to work as a physical therapist.
+The years of experience obtained as an assistant may help to gain acceptance into a physical therapy program.
+PTAs can also advance in administrative positions, particularly in larger facilities.

-According to data from the US Bureau of Labor Statistics, physical therapist technician salaries ranged from $31,070 - $68,820 per year.
+According to the US Bureau of Labor Statistics, physical therapist assistant salaries range from $31,840 - $75,530 per year.
+The median salary is $54,410.
 Specific salaries depend on the individual's qualifications, education and experience, as well as geographic location and size of the hiring facility.
-Individuals who specialize in cardiology or pediatrics report the highest salaries.

-Job prospects for physical therapist technicians are excellent.
-According to the US Bureau of Labor Statistics, the growth projection for this career is 43% over the next ten years, a much faster than average rate.
-The fact that the population is aging rapidly makes it likely that physical therapist technicians will be needed for years to come.
+Job prospects for physical therapist assistants are excellent.
+According to the Bureau of Labor Statistics, the growth projection for this career is 41% from 2012-2022, a much faster than average rate.
+The fact that the population is aging rapidly makes it likely that PTAs will be needed for years to come.